nachomaiz/simple-ngrams/README.md

 # Find N-grams in text file

-N-grams are collections of n words that appear together within a text.
+N-grams are collections of n number of words that appear together within a text.

 With this script you can split the text into n-grams of specified sizes and get their frequencies in the whole text.